jscud/gristvm/docs/op-codes.md

 1. A byte numbering the register to receive the xored value.
 2. A byte for the register whose value should be xored with the first register.

+### 4 - ADD

+### 5 - SUB

+### 6 - MUL

+### 7 - DIV

+### 8 - PUSH

+8 followed by one parameter
+1. the register whose integer (4 byte) value should be written to the top of the stack.
+The top of the stack is automatically advanced.

+### 9 - PUSHB

+8 followed by one parameter
+1. the register from which the lowest order byte should be written to the top of the stack.
+The top of the stack is automatically advanced.

+### 10 - PUSHF

+8 followed by one parameter
+1. the register from which a double precision floating point (8 byte) value should be written to the top of the stack.
+The top of the stack is automatically advanced.